OtavioHenrique/vecna/README.md

 Vecna
 =======

-Vecna is a tiny library to build high concurrent application easily and focousing on business.
-It already comes with handful general tasks created.
+Vecna is a tiny library to build high concurrent applications easily and focusing on business.
+It already comes with a handful of general tasks created.

 ### How it works

 Vecna is based on two units, `workers` and `tasks`.

 * `workers` are a pool of goroutines who interact with channels and execute `tasks`.
-* `tasks` are objects capable of execute some computation.
+* `tasks` are objects capable of executing some computation.

 Workers will usually listen and produce on given channels, and execute tasks based on them.

-Currently three workers types are provided (more to come):
+Currently, three workers types are provided (more to come):

 * [Producer](pkg/workers/producer.go): Worker pool who only produces messages to a channel based on `Task` execution response
 * [Consumer](pkg/workers/consumer.go): Worker pool who only consume for a channel and execute tasks.